Product Relation Correlation and Its Use in Product Clustering: Product Relation Correlation

+In our empirical analysis, we analyze a Czech drugstore retail chain.
+The dataset contains $n \sim 20 \text{ million}$ shopping baskets and $m \sim 10,000$ products with at least 500 units sold during the analyzed period.
+The products are hierarchically divided into $\sim 50$ categories and $\sim 400$ subcategories.
+We focus on the category \textit{Products for Men}, which contains 12 subcategories and $566$ products.
+Most drugstore customers are women and the category \textit{Products for Men} is rather a small world of its own.

-We estimate $\rho_{ij}$ for the pairs of products within the \textit{Products for Men} category but let $k$ take values from the set of all products.
+We estimate $\rho_{ij}$ for the pairs of products within the \textit{Products for Men} category using the formula \eqref{eq:rho}.
+Hence, $i$ and $j$ are indices of products from the \textit{Products for Men} category but we let $k$ take values from the set of all products, not just one specific category.
 In our data, negative values of $\rho_{ij}$ do not occur at all.
-Figure \ref{fig:density} shows the kernel density of the estimated $\rho_{ij}$ with the fitted density of the symmetric beta distribution for comparison\footnote{First, the kernel density is estimated using the Epanechnikov kernel.
-Second, the beta distribution is made to be symmetric by setting $\alpha = \beta$ and then parameter $\alpha = \beta = 5.31$ is estimated by the method of moments.}.
-The kernel density of $\rho_{ij}$ is concentrated around mean value 0.51 and is slightly positively skewed.
+Figure \ref{fig:density} shows the kernel density of the estimated $\rho_{ij}$.
+The figure also includes the fitted density of the symmetric beta distribution to visually emphasize the asymmetry of the kernel density.\footnote{First, the kernel density is estimated using the Epanechnikov kernel.
+Second, the beta distribution is made to be symmetric by setting $\alpha = \beta$ and then parameter $\alpha = \beta = 5.31$ is estimated by the method of moments.} The kernel density of $\rho_{ij}$ is concentrated around mean value 0.51 and is slightly positively skewed.
 Concerning tails, 0.28 percent of $\rho_{ij}$ is lower than 0.20 and 3.63 percent is higher than 0.80.
 Densities of $\rho_{ij}$ for other product categories are fairly similar.

-From the perspective of product pairs, it may be interesting to look at the closest substitute of product $i$, i.e.\ for product $j$ with the highest $\rho_{ij}$ value.
-The chord diagram in Figure \ref{fig:chord} shows the closest substitutes by subcategories according to $\rho_{ij}$.
-For the majority of products (74.73 percent), the closest substitute is within the same subcategory, which is expected.
-Exceptions are, for example, some deodorants of the same brand differing in form (spray and roll-on) or disposable shaving razors and shaving systems of the same brand.
-However, such a simple explanation does not always exist.
-This is the case, for example, of blood stoppers and old-school stainless razor, which are nowadays bought only by a very particular type of customers.